-Thomas Kaufman is a partner in the Labor & Employment Practice Group in the firm's Century City office.
+Thomas Kaufman is of counsel in the Labor and Employment Practice Group in the firm's Century City office.

 The Fourth District Court of Appeal’s decision earlier this month in Hall v.
 Rite Aid Corp. represents an unfortunate step backwards in the development of a coherent jurisprudence on class certification.
 In a misunderstanding of a general class action principle discussed in Brinker Restaurant Corp. v.
 Superior Court, 53 Cal.
 4th 1004 (2012), the appellate court in Hall seemingly held that, where the plaintiff alleges that the employer has an unlawful policy, the trial cannot resolve the “merits” dispute over the actual elements of the underlying legal claim in determining whether the policy violates the law on a classwide basis.
 As explained below the case is infected by what I have formerly referred to as “Underpants Gnomes” thinking.